zacharycarter/voodoo/README.md

 # voodoo
 ![voodoo](https://github.com/zacharycarter/voodoo/blob/master/screenshots/voodoo.png?raw=true)

-Voodoo is a 3D game programming library written in C.
+voodoo is a 3D game programming library written in C.

-Voodoo exposes an API that is intended to be invoked via scripts written in [Janet](https://janet-lang.org/).
+voodoo exposes an API that is intended to be invoked via scripts written in [Janet](https://janet-lang.org/).

-Voodoo is focused on creating games for the browser.
+voodoo is focused on creating games for the browser.

 This is very much WIP.